MUHAMMEDHABEEBRAHMANKT/chatappnew/README.md

 ### mini_chat_app

-# A new Flutter project.
+# A New Flutter Project.

 This project is a basic chating application developed using flutter